18F/C2/doc/team_practices.md

 ## The Lifecycle of a Story

-A story is a definable piece work to be completed, represented in the team tracker as a card.
+A story is a definable piece of work to be completed, represented in the team tracker as a card.
 Bug fixes, engineering tasks, and new user features are all examples of stories.
 Stories are represented with a short, 1-2 sentence description.
 Stories that involve user-related changes are written in the perspective of the end user.
-All stories should contain details on how the feature can be QA’d for acceptance.
+All stories should contain details on how the feature can be evaluated for acceptance.

 By the time a story makes it to the [C2 Trello Board](https://trello.com/b/kAW72R3m/c2-birthday-cake), it has gone through a